 What happens after the EU Settlement scheme closes?

-After then, employees face losing the right to live and work in the UK unless they have status under the EU Settlement Scheme, status under another category of the Immigration Rules such as a Tier 2 or Tier 5 visa, or European Temporary Leave to Remain.
+After then, employees face losing the right to live and work in the UK unless they have status under the EU Settlement Scheme, or status under another category of the Immigration Rules such as a Tier 2 or Tier 5 visa.

 The impact on employers is to increase the complexity and costs of recruitment and right to work compliance.
 If employees do not have the necessary documents in place, it may also put you in a position where you cannot continue to employ them or offer employment to certain applicants, which can cost the business in terms of talent acquisition and retention.